 □ Usually, calling Customer Service is the first step.
-If there is anything else you need to do, Customer Service will let you know. □If you do not wish to call (or you called and were not satisfied), you can put your complain in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. t □We must receive your complaint within 60 calendar days of the event or incident you are complaining about.
-If something kept you from filing your complaint (you were sick, we provided incorrect information, etc.) let us know and we might be able to accept your complain past 60 days.
-We will address your complaint as quickly as possible but no later than 30 days after receiving it.
-Sometimes we need additional information, or you may wish to provide additional information.
-If that occurs, we may take an additional 14 days to respond to your complaint.
-If the additional 14 days is taken, you will receive a letter letting you know. nt If your complaint is because we took 14 extra days to respond to your request for a coverage determination or appeal or because we decided you didn't need a fast coverage decision or a fast appeal, you can file a fast complaint.
-We will respond to you within 24 hours of receiving your complaint.
-The address and fax numbers for filing complaints are located in Chapter 2 under "How to contact us when you are making a complaint about your medical care" or for
+If there is anything else you nee Customer Service will let you know. d to do, □ If you do not wish to call (or you called and were not satisfied), you can put your in writing and send it to us.
+If you put your complaint in writing, we will respond to y complaint in writing. • □We must receive your complaint within 60 calendar days of the event or incident you complaining about.
+If something kept you from filing your complaint (you were sick, very provided incorrect information, etc.) let us know and we might be able to accept you past 60 days.
+We will address your complaint as quickly as possible but no later than after receiving it.
+Sometimes we need additional information, or you may wish to prove additional information.
+If that occurs, we may take an additional 14 days to respond to complaint.
+If the additional 14 days is taken, you will receive a letter letting you know ve r complaint 30 days vide o your If your complaint is because we took 14 extra days to respond to your request for a condition of appeal or because we decided you didn't need a fast coverage decided appeal, you can file a fast complaint.
+We will respond to you within 24 hours of regular to your complaint.
+The address and fax numbers for filing complaints are located in Change ision or a eceiving under "How to contact us when you are making a complaint about your medical care" or for